Hatchback: Liftback

-"Liftback" is a term for hatchback models in which the rear cargo door or hatch is more horizontally angled than on an average hatchback, and as a result, the hatch is lifted more upwards than backward, to open.
+Liftback is a term for hatchback models in which the rear cargo door or hatch is more horizontally angled than on an average hatchback, and as a result, the hatch is lifted more upwards than backward to open.

-The term was first used by Toyota in 1973, to describe the Toyota Celica Liftback GT.
+The term was used by Toyota in 1973 to describe the Toyota Celica Liftback GT design.

 Toyota called the new body style a Liftback, signifying that it was a three-door hatchback rather than a two-door coupe.
 With its sloping fastback roofline, the Celica Liftback was, if anything, even less habitable for rear-seat passengers than was the hardtop, but the hatchback roof and folding rear seat made the Liftback more versatile for quotidian chores or the sort of "active lifestyle" pastimes that so fascinate advertising copywriters.

-Later, Toyota needed to distinguish between two 5-door versions of the Toyota Corolla, one of which was a conventional 5-door hatchback with a nearly vertical rear hatch while the other one was a 5-door more horizontal hatch, for which the term Liftback was used.
+Later, Toyota needed to distinguish between two 5-door versions of the Toyota Corolla: one a conventional five-door hatchback with a nearly vertical rear hatch, and the other a five-door, more horizontal hatch, for which the term Liftback was used.

-Saab called similar body style of their cars combi coupé, starting from 1974.
+Saab called a similar body style of their cars a combi coupé, starting from 1974.